Chris Harper (bishop)

-Christopher A. Harper is a Canadian Anglican bishop.
+Christopher Anthony Harper is a Canadian Anglican bishop.
 A Cree member of the Treaty 6 First Nations people, he has been the national indigenous Anglican archbishop in the Anglican Church of Canada since 2023.
 Prior to this he was the bishop of Saskatoon from 2018 to 2023.
 He is the first Treaty 6 priest to be ordained a bishop.

 Biography

 Harper was born in Paradise Hill, Saskatchewan, and spent much of his younger life on Onion Lake Cree Nation.
 Harper was an emergency medical technician before his call to ordination.
 Prior to ordained ministry, he was also a lay minister in Onion Lake.
 He studied theology at the Diocese of Saskatchewan's James Settee College and then moved to Toronto to study for his master of divinity at Wycliffe College.
 Ordained in 2005, he first served as rector of Birch Hills & Kinistino, a multi-point parish in the Diocese of Saskatchewan before being called to a church in Thunder Bay.
 In 2016, he was named indigenous native priest for the Diocese of Toronto, responsible for helping churches in the diocese engage in ministry to First Nations people in its borders.